 How To Avoid Coffee And Tea Stains On Your Teeth

-Coffee and tea can both provide you with the extra energy you need to get through the day, making it the drink of choice for many as they start their day.
+Coffee and tea can both provide you with the extra energy you need to get through the day, making them the perfect drinks of choice for many as they start their day.
 However, they can also stain your teeth, making your otherwise healthy teeth appear dirty with a brown or yellow tint.

 Thankfully, there are a few things you can do so you can still enjoy your favorite beverages without discoloring your teeth.